morerokk/NoeNoeShaderEdits/README.md

 For performance reasons, make the mask texture as small as you can without any quality loss.
 A 4096x4096 mask texture can often easily be set to import at a much lower resolutions in Unity (such as 256x256), without any loss in quality.
 Crunch compression will also make a large difference in filesize without sacrificing quality.

 A premade skin-colored toon ramp is included ("toon_skin_arlvit").
-You can use toon ramps from other sources, such as MMD or other shaders.
 Keep in mind that this shader expects a horizontal toon ramp, with dark on the left and light on the right.
-MMD toon ramps will probably have to be rotated 90 degrees clockwise.
+Vertical toon ramps are also supported, with dark on the bottom and light on the top.
+This means that MMD toon ramps are compatible.

-You should also set the texture mode to "Clamp" in Unity to avoid very ugly artifacts.
+You should set the texture mode of the toon ramp texture to "Clamp" in Unity to avoid very ugly artifacts.